-We all know that very few people actually buy music these days.
+We all know that very few fans actually buy music in MP3 format these days.
 You do know this right?

 If you think you’re ready to start making products, here are some suggestions to make sure you’re selling what your fans want to buy.

 If you are still growing your audience and you are beginning to make a toe-hold I suggest your first step be crowdfunding.

 You can do this with a pre-sale on Pledge music or a full-blown campaign (if you have enough fans).

 If you feel ready to move on here is how to start to build a merch funnel….

 Expert marketers never release products without testing the demand first.

 Maybe you think you know what your fans want, but people always find ways to surprise you.

 Understanding who your fans are and what they like/ want is critical.
 So ask them!